viennaimprovisersorchestra.org

 Within an oscillating process musicians/ensemble and the instant composition conductor, create ad hoc compositions.

-With a vocabulary of hand signs for dynamics, pitch, tempo, duration a.o., an architecture of a music piece is formed, balanced, and designed by the conductor; on the basis of freely improvised music, the musicians interprete these signs with their personal individuality and musical experience.
+With a repertoire of hand-signs for dynamics, pitch, tempo, duration a.o., an architecture of a music piece is formed, balanced, and designed by the conductor; on the basis of freely improvised music, the musicians interprete these signs with their personal individuality and musical experience.

 * absolute instant creation – not only by the ensemble, but also by the conductor: no preprepared or agreed-on parts, modules or designs